UCSF-CBC/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
     Package suggested but not available for checking: ‘INLA’
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.3Mb
-      sub-directories of 1Mb or more:
-        data   5.0Mb
-    ```

 *   checking data for non-ASCII characters ...
 NOTE